Rainbow's End (theme park): History

 Opened in 1982 on the site of a former skate park, the park extended its lease in 2010 for another 24 years after five years of discussions with the Manukau City Council.
-The extension was conditional on reducing its size by 0.4 ha from 9.3 ha to allow for new construction at the nearby law courts (being compensated for the land lost).
+The extension was conditional on reducing its size by 0.4 ha to 9.3 ha to allow for new construction at the nearby law courts (being compensated for the land lost).
 The agreement with the Council committed the company to re-invest $3 million every three years into new rides or upgrades.